 Is the Insurance Company ‘Spying’ on You After Your Car Accident?

 If you’ve been injured in a car accident and believe the insurance company is following you or trying to obtain information that may jeopardize your claim, please call 1-800-525-7111 to speak with an experienced personal injury lawyer at Riddle & Brantley.

 Our North Carolina car accident attorneys have more than 220 years of combined legal experience and we know how to handle the insurance companies.
 We’ve assisted many clients who have been followed by insurance companies, and we are dedicated to protecting our clients’ legal rights.

 For a FREE, no-obligation consultation with an experienced North Carolina car accident lawyer, please call 1-800-525-7111.

 “Riddle & Brantley got me all the available money from the insurance companies.”

 –David Howard, Riddle & Brantley client

-There is no obligation and you won’t pay any attorney fees unless we win your case and you receive financial compensation.
+There is no obligation, and you won’t pay any attorney fees unless we win for you.